venasolutions/bosk/docs/guide.md

 If you use `Bosk::simpleDriver` as your driver factory when you initialize your `Bosk` object, then the driver is _just_ the local driver.

+The local driver performs the grafting operations that create a new state tree containing specified changes applied to the existing tree.
 The local driver is also the component responsible for triggering and executing hooks.

 Despite the `BoskDriver` interface's asynchronous design, the local driver actually operates synchronously, and does not use a background thread.